Dynamical stability and Lyapunov exponents for holomorphic endomorphisms of CP(k)

-Given an acritical and ergodic equilibrium web $\cal M$ of $f$, our strategy will consist in first proving that the iterated inverse branches in $\left({\cal J},{\cal F},{\cal M}\right)$ are exponentially contracting and then exploit this property to extract an equilibrium lamination out of the support of $\cal M$.
-By totally different methods, Berger and Dujardin (\cite{BgDj}) have recently build measurable holomorphic motions in the context of polynomial automorphisms of $\mathbb{C}^2$.
+Given an acritical and ergodic equilibrium web $\cal M$ of $f$, our strategy will consist in first proving that the iterated inverse branches in $\left({\cal J},{\cal F},{\cal M}\right)$ are exponentially contracting and then exploit this property to extract an equilibrium lamination from the support of $\cal M$.
+By totally different methods, Berger and Dujardin (\cite{BgDj}) have recently built measurable holomorphic motions in the context of polynomial automorphisms of $\mathbb{C}^2$.